Astor63/BL2-Mods/Plasma Caster Dahl Prototype SX-1/ReadMe.md

 ## Plasma Caster Dahl Prototype SX-1

-After the commercial failure of the Discord Solver, a rogue engineer at Dahl took the plans and secretly worked on the realization of a Plasma Caster capable of firing explosive projectiles Gyrojet coated in a plasma ball.
+After the commercial failure of the Discord Solver, a rogue engineer of Dahl took the plans and secretly worked on the realization of a Plasma Caster capable of firing explosive projectiles Gyrojet coated in a plasma ball.

-The prototype was really a powerful and dangerous weapon, except that the plasma ball will only explose when in contact with a enemy and the missed shots disintegrate instantly -without exploding!- in a tiny cloud of pink smoke.
+The prototype was great and really a powerful and dangerous weapon, except that the plasma ball will only explose when coming in contact with a enemy and the missed shots disintegrate instantly "pschitt" like a damp squib (without exploding!) in a tiny cloud of pink smoke.

-Remorseful of his dishonest activity, he decided to get rid of his prototype forever by submerged it in a shallow pool in a cave in Frostburn Canyon.
+Remorseful of his dishonest activity, he decided to get rid of his prototype forever by submerging his weapon in a shallow pool in a cave in Frostburn Canyon.

 This is where you can find it....